-One of the most important business decisions you'll make when opening a restaurant is choosing and registering a domain name.
+One of the most important business decisions you'll make when opening a business is choosing and registering a domain name.

 Domain names are IP (internet protocol) addresses that have been made human-readable.
 Instead of users having to remember a number like 315.912.7.25 to visit your website, they just enter "company.com."

-A domain name is your website's address on the internet.
-You'll use it on social media, business listings, maps, newsletters, email signatures, etc.
+A domain name is your website's address on the internet — and it's posted on social media, business listings, maps, newsletters, email signatures, etc.

-In this post, I’m going to show you how to register a domain name for your restaurant website.
+In this post, I’m going to show you how to register a domain name for your business.

 1. Make a List of Domain Names to Register

 Make a list of several possible domain names that you'd like to register.
 Keep the domains under 16 characters and ensure they're memorable and easy to spell (e.g. yardhouse.com).

 To safeguard your business against opportunists and cybersquatters, consider registering multiple TLDs (top-level domains) like .com, .net and .org.
 Also, consider registering singular and plural business names (e.g. ocharleys or ocharley.com?), common typos (e.g. squarespaec.com) and products, services or signature dishes (e.g. whopper.com, frosty.com).
 Finally, consider future-proofing business ideas by registering them (e.g. uber.com → ubereats.com).

 - Avoid domain hacks (e.g. lulus.restaurant)

 - Avoid domains with numbers or dashes (e.g. bed-bath-and-beyond.com)